rajmos/ProgrammingAssignment2/README.md

 ## Coursera - R Programming

-#Please follow the set of instructions to test this assignment
-#Remeber the solve function will work for only square matrix which is iversible
+Please follow the set of instructions to test this assignment Remeber the solve function will work for only square matrix which is reversible

-#Lines starting
+Lines starting
-  # are simple comments,
   > are commands to execute
-output just printed without any prefix

-#1) Load the R files
+1) Load the R files

 > source("c:/directory/path/you/downloaded/cachematrix.R")

-#2) call makeCacheMatrix to create the matrix
+2) call makeCacheMatrix to create the matrix

 > a <- makeCacheMatrix( matrix(c(1,2,3,4), nrow = 2, ncol = 2) )

-#3) execute summary(a)
+3) execute summary(a)

 > summary(a);
                 Length Class  Mode